 Fair use allows you to use copyrighted materials under specific conditions.
 When deciding whether your use is fair, there are four factors that must all be considered, including:

-- How you are using it (like for education or for creating a new work),
+- How you are using the copyrighted work (educational use; creating a new work),

 - Nature of the copyrighted work,